-The 9/11 Tribute Museum, formally known as the 9/11 Tribute Center is a project of the September 11th Families’ Association, a 501(c)3 non profit, began serving the public in 2006.
+The 9/11 Tribute Museum, formerly known as the 9/11 Tribute Center, is a project of the September 11th Families’ Association, a 501(c)3 non profit, began serving the public in 2006.

 The September 11th Families’ Association was created by the widows and families of the Fire Department of New York.
 The Association established a new mission to unite and support all victims of terrorism through communication, representation and peer support.
 The 9/11 Tribute Museum embodies the need to gather at the World Trade Center site, connecting the people, places and events of February 26, 1993 and September 11, 2001 and reflect.